bjankord/Style-Guide-Boilerplate/README.md

 You should now be able to see the new patterns at `yoursite.com/style-guide/`

 ### Create personalized documentation
-To create personalized documentation for your markup examples, create a new .html file and name it whatever your markup snippet is named.
+You can use markdown or html to create personalized documentation for your examples.
+Create a new .md or .html file and name it whatever your markup snippet file is named.

-Save the file as `markup-name.html` into the `doc/base` or `doc/patterns` directory inside of your `style-guide` directory.
+Save the file as `markup-name.md` or `markup-name.html` into the `doc/base` or `doc/patterns` directory inside of your `style-guide` directory.

-For example, if you want to create doc for `markup/patterns/breadcrumbs.html`, create a file called `breadcrumbs.html` and save it into `doc/patterns`.
+For example, if you want to create doc for `markup/patterns/breadcrumbs.html`, create a file called `breadcrumbs.md` or `breadcrumbs.html` and save it into `doc/patterns`.

 You should now be able to see the new doc at `yoursite.com/style-guide/`